-In evaluating the current market values of Pacific Enterprises Common Stock and Enova Common Stock, Barr Devlin determined ranges of multiples for selected financial ratios for the comparable companies, including: (i) the market value of outstanding common stock as a multiple of (a) net income available to common stock for the 12-month period ended June 30, 1996, (b) projected net income available to common stock for the 12-month periods ended December 31, 1996 and December 31, 1997, (c) book value of common equity for the most recently available fiscal quarter ended June 30, 1996, and (d) after-tax cash flow from operations for the 12-month period ended June 30, 1996, plus, in each case, the value of cash and certain regulatory assets; and (ii) the "aggregate market value" (defined as the sum of the market value of common stock, plus the liquidation value of preferred stock, the principal amount of debt, capitalized lease obligations and minority interests, minus cash and cash equivalents) as a multiple of (a) earnings before interest, taxes, depreciation and amortization for the 12-month period ended June 30, 1996, plus, in each case, the value of cash and certain regulatory assets.
+In evaluating the current market values of Pacific Enterprises Common Stock and Enova Common Stock, Barr Devlin determined ranges of multiples for selected financial ratios for the comparable companies, including: (i) the market value of outstanding common stock as a multiple of (a) net income available to common stock for the 12-month period ended June 30, 1996, (b) projected net income available to common stock for the 12-month periods ended December 31, 1996 and December 31, 1997, (c) book value of common equity for the most recently available fiscal quarter ended June 30, 1996, and (d) after-tax cash flow from operations for the 12-month period ended June 30, 1996, plus, in each case, the value of cash and certain regulatory assets; and (ii) the "aggregate market value" (defined as the sum of the market value of common stock, plus the liquidation value of preferred stock, the principal amount of debt, capitalized lease obligations and minority interests, minus cash and cash equivalents) as a multiple of (a) earnings before interest, taxes, depreciation and amortization for the 12-month period ended June 30, 1996, and (b) earnings before interest and taxes for the 12-month period ended June 30, 1996, plus, in each case, the value of cash and certain regulatory assets.
 This analysis produced reference values of \$32.86 to \$37.96 per share in the case of Pacific Enterprises and \$22.15 to \$26.86 per share in the case of Enova.
 The implied range of conversion ratios resulting from these reference values was 1.22 to 1.71, with a midpoint value of 1.47.